ninaandrup/ZKBoo/README.md

 ```
 This will prompt the user to specify the number of threads to use.

 When the script is done, the user can use the python script `python/parse_times.py` to process the output times from the script into a `csv`-file.
-The script should can be run like this:
+The script can be run like this:

 ```
 python3 python/parse_times.py -p MPC_SHA256/proof_times.txt -v MPC_SHA256/verify_times.txt